RedDawe/Growing-denseNet-on-cifar10/README.md

   Number of epochs, eras (era = training of one network) - You can overcome these, if you set for example to stop training when your accuracy doesn't go up for at least 0.01 by 10 epochs, but I just used hard coded values

   Dropout rate, number of layers - This is the main idea here.
 You start with a relatively small network with rate zero.
-You train the network and you look if the CV accuracy (or other metric) is bigger or smaller than the previous model (init with acc = 0), if it is bigger, you can continue so you add more layers to the dense block, if it is lower, you overfited so you increase the rate.
-Then you repeat.
+You train the network and you look if the CV accuracy (or other metric) is bigger or smaller than the previous model (init with acc = 0), if it is bigger, you can continue so you add more layers to the end of the dense block, if it is lower, you overfited so you increase the rate.
+Then you train again and repeat.

 And why aren't we just training multiple networks?
-Because every time we increase the rate or add another dense layer, we keep the weights of the network from the previous training, which is allowed by the whole structure of the network, where we're basically taking the network as it was and adding a layer on top of it. (we have to retrain the final reduction and classification block)
+Because every time we increase the rate or add another dense layer, we keep the weights of the network from the previous training, which is allowed by the whole structure of the network, where we're basically taking the network as it was and adding a layer on top of it. (we have to retrain the final reduction block)

 See the code for the details.